theupdateframework/taps/candidate-fulcio-tap.md

 Where IDENTITY is the OIDC identity of the party who is authorized to sign and ISSUER is the OIDC entity used by Fulcio for verification.

 The root certificate or certificate chain for the Fulcio server MUST be obtained using the Sigstore root of trust.
+The client MUST use a single Fulcio instance.

 ## Signature format